 However, in 2010 the population began to decline—the two factors are deaths from human related activities (vessel strike and entanglements in fishing gear) and irregular reproduction numbers from year to year.
 In 2017 alone, 12 whales died in Canadian waters and another five more in the US.
 The following year no calves were born.

-By February of this year, 15 North Atlantic Right Whales have already been born on the heels of 18 calves in 2021, giving some hope for a resurgence in population.
+As of this year, 11 calves have been born among the North Atlantic Right Whales population.
+Regrettably, one calf was discovered without its mother and was subsequently found deceased in January.
+Nonetheless, there is optimism for a revival of the population, especially after the birth of 15 calves in 2022.
 Right whales don’t start breeding until at least age nine for females and 15 for males.
 Protection measures throughout the whales’ range is critical for increasing the breeding population.

 2. Migration and Mystery